 This course requires that you use certain software to complete activities and assessments.
-Students must have access to the latest versions of Internet Explorer or Firefox and access to the latest versions of Microsoft Word, Excel, and PowerPoint.
-For PC and MAC users, this means using the 2016 Microsoft Office suite, which includes Word, Excel, PowerPoint.
-For MAC users.
+Students must have access to the latest versions of Internet Explorer or Firefox and access to the latest desktop versions of Microsoft Word, Excel, and PowerPoint, which can be accessed via the student's University of Guelph account.
+The web versions of Word, Excel, and PowerPoint do not have the necessary functionality to complete this course.